--Remain part of the Moray Firth Sawbill Management group.
-Continue bird count monitoring (winter and spring) to support bird licence application whilst this is an efficient use of time.
-Utilise any improvements to monitoring through an app developed by SFCC.

--Explore and implement scaring techniques with a range of proprietors.
+- \Continue bird count monitoring (winter and spring) to support bird licence applications whilst this is an efficient use of time. - -Explore and implement scaring techniques with a range of proprietors.

 Fish

 -Collect information on pike fisheries (e.g. Loch Beannacharan, Farrar).